Insolvency Laws and Securitisation

 If the underlying assets do not satisfy the requirements of the asset warranties at the time of entering the asset pool or transfer, then the underlying assets will be recognised as ineligible assets and must be redeemed by the transferor or originator in accordance with the terms of the transaction documents.

-Considering factors such as facilitating the collection of the assets and reducing transaction costs and others, right perfection measures are not normally required to be taken at the delivery of the underlying assets, and are only required upon the occurrence of right perfection events provided in the transaction documents.
+Currently, the prevailing right perfection measures include two kinds: (i) sending right perfection notice to the debtor and the guarantor, and (ii) conducting the transfer registration for the related mortgage or pledge.
+Since the notice and the transfer registration need to be conducted one by one, for the purposes of facilitating the collection of the assets and reducing the transaction costs, such measures are not normally required to be taken at the delivery of the underlying assets, and are only required upon the occurrence of right perfection events provided in the transaction documents.

 Right perfection events usually include but are not limited to the situations in which:

-After the occurrence of right perfection events, the asset seller or the settlor shall generally take the following measures to protect the rights acquired by the asset buyer or the trustee:
+After the occurrence of a right perfection event, the asset seller or the settlor generally send right perfection notice to the debtor or the guarantor (referred to collectively as the obligor):

-If the underlying assets are secured by a mortgaged or pledge, and the corresponding mortgage or pledge is required to be registered in accordance with Chinese law, the asset seller or the originator must conduct the transfer registration of the mortgage or pledge promptly after the occurrence of a right perfection event, to ensure that the mortgage or pledge held by the scheme manager or the trustee will be valid against any bona fide third party.
-If the pledge of the underlying assets is perfected through the delivery of the pledged assets or their title documents, the asset seller or the originator must deliver the pledged assets or their title documents to the scheme manager or the trustee promptly upon the occurrence of a right perfection event.
+If the underlying assets are secured by a mortgage or pledge, and the corresponding mortgage or pledge is required to be registered in accordance with PRC law, the asset seller or originator must conduct the transfer registration of the mortgage or pledge promptly upon the occurrence of a right perfection event, to ensure that the mortgage or pledge held by the scheme manager or the trustee will be valid against any bona fide third party.

 In order to ensure a smooth transaction, the originator in the transaction usually makes covenants as to the following matters in the transaction documents: